Learning Communities

 What to Expect in a SLC

 SLCs meet in person and on campus.
-You will meet your SLC group at a welcome session during the first week of classes and then meet with them every other week.
-When you attend 10 of the 13 SLC sessions, you will receive a transcript notation indicating the successful completion of the SLC program.
+You will meet bi-weekly for core sessions, beginning the first week of classes, with optional hangouts offered in the alternate weeks.
+Core sessions offer structured active learning engagement while hangouts provide informal opportunities to build community and connect with your peers.
+When you attend 9 of the 12 SLC sessions, and one hangout, you will receive a transcript notation indicating the successful completion of the SLC program.

 SLCs do not count as course credit.